 The first decades of Snyder's long administration (1902-1942) were a time of tremendous progress.
 Main Building finally got electric lights and steam heat.
-Four attractive red-brick buildings were added to the campus - Whitefoord Smith Library (now the Daniel Building), John B. Cleveland Science Hall, Andrews Field House, and Carlisle Memorial Hall, a large dormitory.
+Four attractive red-brick buildings were added to the campus - John B. Cleveland Science Hall (1904), Whitefoord Smith Library (1910, now the Daniel Building), Carlisle Memorial Hall (1912, the first large dormitory), and Andrews Field House (1929).
 Driveways for automobiles were laid out on campus, and rows of water oaks and elms were planted.
 Enrollment grew beyond 200 students, and by the midpoint of Snyder's administration, the student body consisted of more than 400 students annually.
 Wofford began to attract faculty members who were publishing scholarly books in their academic specialties.
-For example, David Duncan Wallace was the preeminent South Carolina historian of the day.
+For example, David Duncan Wallace was the pre-eminent South Carolina historian of the day.
 James A. Chiles published a widely used textbook, and he and his Wofford students founded the national honorary society for German studies, Delta Phi Alpha.
 The "Wofford Lyceum" brought William Jennings Bryan, Woodrow Wilson, and other guest speakers to the campus.